spineo/quotations/index.md

 We accept the love we think we deserve.###Stephen Chbosky,
 ```

-The fields delimiter is configurable (though to eliminate conflicts, more than one character, as I used, is preferable)

 Note: Make sure that extraction of content does not infringe on copyrights (especially if used for commercial purposes)

 ## Web Framework